fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Using-OAuth2.0.md

 An authorization method is a schema the client application uses to gain access to account information.
-AdWords, DFP, and DFA support several authorization methods including ClientLogin and OAuth2.0.
-If you are still using an email address and a password to access the API, you are using the ClientLogin method which is now [deprecated and is scheduled for sunset](https://developers.google.com/accounts/docs/AuthForInstalledApps).
+AdWords, DFP, and DFA support OAuth2.0.
 Previously, in a [blog post](http://googleadsdeveloper.blogspot.com/2012/08/oauth-in-ads-apis.html) we've covered general aspects of OAuth2.0 authorization and its benefits.
 This page focuses on how to use OAuth2.0 methods within the [Java client library](https://github.com/googleads/googleads-java-lib).

-##Migrating to OAuth2.0 from ClientLogin

-If you are coming from ClientLogin, you will need to ask yourself:
+##Choosing the OAuth2.0 flow

+First, you will need decide which OAuth2.0 is the best fit for your use case:

   1. (**Installed Application**) Is my application going to run offline or only ever use one user to log into the API?
   1. (**Web Application**) Is my application going to be a web application and request the user log in?